Kelly Hancock

 Utility Target Year Benchmark Year Percentage Goal

-Water 2025 2022 3% reduction
+Water 2025 2022 3

-Transportation Fuels 2025 2022 3% reduction
+Transportation Fuels 2025 2022 3

-Natural Gas 2025 2022 3% reduction
+Natural Gas 2025 2022 3

 STRATEGY FOR ACHIEVING GOALS

 The most significant factors involve continuing capital improvement projects for the infrastructure and facilities systems.
-For example: all exterior doors are being converted to auto-close with magnetic door locks (closed campus for security reasons), low efficiency windows are being upgraded and replaced, exterior facade improvements such as caulking and tuck-pointing of brickwork to eliminate conditioned air loss, replacement and upgrading of most HVAC systems across campus buildings, installation of programmable thermostats, installation of low flow water faucets, sinks and toilets, roof repairs/replacements, complete upgrading of central power plant systems and controls (cooling towers, boilers, hot water storage tanks) and electrical upgrades including primary and secondary switchgear replacements.
+For example, all exterior doors are being converted to auto-close with magnetic door locks (closed campus for security reasons), low efficiency windows are being upgraded and replaced, exterior facade improvements such as caulking and tuck-pointing of brickwork to eliminate conditioned air loss, replacement and upgrading of most HVAC systems across campus buildings, installation of programmable thermostats, installation of low flow water faucets, sinks and toilets, roof repairs/replacements, complete upgrading of central power plant systems and controls (cooling towers, boilers, hot water storage tanks), and electrical upgrades including primary and secondary switchgear replacements.
 These efforts have been ongoing since 2016.

 IMPLEMENTATION SCHEDULE